lukw34/Rmorfer/README.md

 arrayFromString <- analyzeToJSON("Nie chce mi się pisać magisterki.")
 ```

+Example script shich use this library is placed in example directory.

 # Reference
 * Kwan-Yuet Ho, "rJava: Running Java from R, and Building R Packages Wrapping a .jar", *Everything about Data Analytics*, WordPress.